 Will Chocolate Go Extinct?
-Based on the deforestation and climate issues, chocolate has made headlines in recent years with experts questioning if it will go extinct.
-While this could be a possibility, others argue that true biological extinction likely won't happen in the next few decades, as other countries are able to grow it as well.
-One concern I now have about chocolate sustainability is scientists and the Mars chocolate company are trying 'save' chocolate by modifying it so it will be more resistant to drought and pests.
+Based on the deforestation and climate issues, chocolate has made headlines with experts questioning if it will go extinct.
+While this could be a possibility, others argue that true biological extinction likely won’t happen in the next few decades, as other countries are able to grow it as well.
+Another concern I have about chocolate sustainability is that scientists and the Mars chocolate company are trying ‘save’ chocolate by modifying it so it will be more resistant to drought and pests.
 And I have grave concerns about GMOs and their impact on the environment and our health.

 How You Can Help

-Look for organic, fair-trade chocolate on the market, which preserves the environment and ensures farmers are compensated and treated fairly.
+Look for organic, fair trade chocolate on the market, which preserves the environment and ensures farmers are compensated and treated fairly.
 There are many artisanal chocolate makers all around North America.
-I have my fave here in Toronto, and if you take a look around your neighbourhood I'll bet you can find some awesome, conscious chocolate producers as well.
+I have my faves here in Toronto, and if you take a look around your neighbourhood I’ll bet you can find some awesome, conscious chocolate producers as well.

 To cut down on chocolate packaging (like chocolate wrappers), try making your own chocolate treats!
 You can easily whip up your own chocolate bars and chunks with simple ingredients like raw cacao, cacao butter and a natural sweetener.

 What Does Your Smoothie and Juice Habit Have To Do With It?